 Feed is supplied in the form of native and alfalfa hay, pasture, and public range.
-Native hay is fed for 120 days to cows.
-Yearlings receive native hay and alfalfa hay for 150 days, then graze flood-irrigated pasture.
-Other cattle graze public range for 4 months and private land for 4 months.
-Replacement heifers are assumed to require 0.75 AUM per head and are grazed on flood-irrigated pasture at \$7 per AUM.
+Cattle are fed hay for 120 days.
+Replacement heifers and horses graze private land for 8 months.
+Replacement heifers are assumed to require 0.75 AUM per head and are grazed on 200 acres of floodirrigated pasture at \$7 per AUM.
 This charge covers fertilizer and irrigation expenses.
+Other cattle graze on 2,000 acres of unirrigated pasture for 4 months and public range for 4 months.

-Salt and minerals are fed at the rate of 48 pounds per cow and 18 pounds per yearling annually.
-Approximately one-third is assumed to be consumed by wildlife.
+Salt and minerals are fed at the rate of 48 pounds per cow annually, and approximately one-third is assumed to be consumed by wildlife.